mangonnet/mangonnet.github.io/pages/research.md

 A Natural Experiment on Property Rights and Social Capital in Argentina (with Antonella Bandiera and Horacio Larreguy)

 Do Criminal Incumbents Promote Illicit Markets?
-Evidence from a Regression Discontinuity Design in Peru (with Sara Or\'{e} Quispe and Micaela Sviatschi)
+Evidence from a Regression Discontinuity Design in Peru (with Sara Oré Quispe and Micaela Sviatschi)

 ### other publications

+Test Acceptance of the Single-Ballot System.
+(2009).
+Policy Paper No. 36, _Centro de Implementación de Políticas Públicas para la Equidad y el Crecimiento_ (CIPPEC) [<a href="https://www.cippec.org/publicacion/testeo-de-aceptacion-del-sistema-de-votacion-por-boleta-unica-entre-los-votantes">paper</a>]